IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-05-03-on-being-overwhelmed.md

 <img src="/assets/images/post-front-end-overwhelmed.png" alt="Web Technologies">

-CSS is getting <a class="link link--special" href="http://philipwalton.com/articles/why-im-excited-about-native-css-variables/">variables</a> like Sass had years ago, long live <a class="link link--special" href="http://postcss.org/">PostCSS</a>.
+CSS is getting <a class="link link--special" href="http://philipwalton.com/articles/why-im-excited-about-native-css-variables/" target="_blank" rel="noopener">variables</a> like Sass had years ago, long live <a class="link link--special" href="http://postcss.org/" target="_blank" rel="noopener">PostCSS</a>.

 Just learned Grunt?
 Oh you should use the brand new Gulp – wait no, Webpack.

 What, are you still using table based or float layouts?
 Flexbox is here!
-But... <a class="link link--special" href="http://caniuse.com/#search=grid">Grid is coming</a>.
+But... <a class="link link--special" href="http://caniuse.com/#search=grid" target="_blank" rel="noopener">Grid is coming</a>.

 Oh and jQuery, are you using jQuery right now?
 It is dead my friend.